2crt012/2crt012/README.md

 - 👀 I’m interested in learning code and making projects for fun.
 - 🌱 I’m currently learning HTML and CSS, but I'm not because I can't motivate myself.
 - 💞️ I’m looking to collaborate on nothing, because I like writing code alone.
-- 📫 You can reach me on Discord, twocrt.

 <!---
 2crt012/2crt012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.